Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 The Healing Process After Birth And Its Impact On Belly Button Attachment

-Right after birth, when doctors clamp and cut the umbilical cord, about one inch remains attached externally before drying up and falling off within two weeks typically.
+Right after birth, when doctors clamp and cut the umbilical cord, a short stump remains attached externally before drying up and falling off within one to three weeks in many newborns.
 The healing process involves several stages:

 1. Clotting: Blood vessels in cord stump seal off quickly.